top of page

 The Society

-The Fort Sheridan Historical Society was formed to honor, support, educate about, and promote the Fort and its history from the late 1880’s to present.
+The Fort Sheridan Historical Society honors, supports, educates about, and promotes the Fort and its history.

 Our goal is to provide useful information about the Fort and its history to former and current residents and those interested in the history of the Fort and the North Shore.
 Click here for more information about the Society.